Fuad28/chat-app/README.md

 -   We can extend the documentation to be more idiomatic.
 -   Upon user registration, we can implement an activate account feature for more security.
 -   We can give more responsibilities to conversation admins.
 For now, admins can add and remove people from the group (although a group creator can't be removed).
 Admins can also delete a conversation member message.
+-   We can also look into data encryption so that users can be assured of their privacy.

 #### Final note